apnadkarni/blt/man/tree.rst

     default is the root node of the tree.

 *treeName* **export json** ?\ *switches* ... ?
   Exports the tree as JSON data.
+If no **-file** or **-data** switch is provided, the XML output is returned as the result of this command.
   The following export switches are supported.

   **-file** *fileName*